-All of the interfaces return an error code on exit.
-Successful return SHALL be indicated by return value DRMAA\ERRNO\SUCCESS.
+All of the interfaces (except those that return already allocated scalar or vector values and cannot fail) return an error code on exit.
+Successful return is indicated by return value of DRMAA\ERRNO\SUCCESS.

 All internal errors SHALL be indicated with DRMAA\ERRNO\INTERNAL\ERROR error.

-Out of memory errors SHALL be marked as DRMAA\ERRNO\NO\MEMORY.
-An invalid argument SHALL be flagged as DRMAA\ERRNO\INVALID\ARGUMENT.
+Out of memory errors SHALL be marked as DRMAA\ERRNO\NO\MEMORY .

+An invalid argument is flagged as DRMAA\ERRNO\INVALID\ARGUMENT.

 The return codes are specified and listed in Section 3.3.

 The error code MAY be provided to the drmaa\strerror routine to retrieve a textual representation of the error.
 Routines MUST output a context-specific error string that MAY be used in addition to the textual representation obtained from the error code.
 Zero length string indicates that such information is not available.
 This string is undefined on normal returns.
 The parameter used to convey the context specific error SHALL be ignored by the routine whenever success is returned.
-The length of any output context-specific error string, including the ending null character SHALL NOT exceed DRMAA\ERROR\STRING\BUFFER.
+The length of any output context-specific error string SHALL NOT exceed DRMAA ERROR STRING BUFFER.